SOON you can watch a recap of the LIVESTREAM of the EHRI Conference Holocaust Studies and its Social Setting on this site

 11.45 – 12.35 PANEL DISCUSSION Accessing Historical Documents and creating Expert Networks

-- Denisa Nešťáková, Post-Doctoral researcher at the Comenius University, Department of General History, Bratislava, Slovakia
+- Denisa Nešťáková, Research associate at the Department of General History, Faculty of Arts, Comenius University in Bratislava, Slovakia

 - Anna Veronica Pobbe, PhD-candidate at the University of Trento, Italy